NationalSecurityAgency/skills-docs/docs/overview/README.md

 # Overview

-SkillTree is a micro-learning gamification platform.
-It is an innovative approach to adding *self-directed* gamified training to **an existing web-based application** (or a new application if you are building one now)!
+SkillTree is a micro-learning gamification platform that supports multiple training and integration options which enables organizations to use SkillTree as an `All in one training platform.` It is an innovative approach to implementing self-directed gamified training that can be

+- all driven from SkillTree's dashboard in a Learning Management System (LMS) type of fashion, **AND/OR**
+- added to an **existing/new web-based application** by directly embedding SkillTree's Skills Display using its client libraries!

 ::: tip Fun Fact
 We here at SkillTree believe that a Gamification based training significantly simplifies the training process while making the process more enjoyable for the user community.